citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 Whenever the game tells Citra to run a new shader, Citra translates this shader, so that your GPU can understand it.
 Then, it gets uploaded to your GPU.
 This entire process can take a bit of time, so Citra has to pause emulation until the shader is ready, causing stutter whenever the game is drawing something for the first time.

-With this change, Citra will now instead preload all of the shaders you've encountered during gameplay, allowing you to play through those same spots again without any stutter.
+With this change, Citra will now instead preload all the shaders you've encountered during gameplay, allowing you to play through those same spots again without any stutter.

 (Gif of loading stutter)
 (Gif of same place after cached)